lkrms/pretty-php/docs/Rules.md

 <small>(default, `processTokens()`, priority 200, tokens: `* (except virtual)`)</small>

-If a newline in the input is adjacent to a token in `AllowNewlineBefore` or `AllowNewlineAfter`, it is applied to the token as a leading or trailing newline on a best-effort basis.
+If a newline in the input is adjacent to a token in the formatter's `AllowNewlineBefore` or `AllowNewlineAfter` indexes, it is applied to the token as a leading or trailing newline on a best-effort basis.
 This has the effect of placing operators before or after newlines as per the formatter's token index.

-Similarly, blank lines in the input are preserved between tokens in `AllowBlankBefore` and `AllowBlankAfter`, except:
+Similarly, blank lines in the input are preserved between tokens in the `AllowBlankBefore` and `AllowBlankAfter` indexes, except:

 - after `:` if there is a subsequent token in the same scope
 - after `,` other than between `match` expression arms
 - after `;` in `for` expressions
-- after mid-statement comments and comments in non-statement scopes
+- before and after mid-statement comments and comments in non-statement scopes

 ### `PreserveOneLineStatements`